 effectsize::tschuprows_t(food_class)

 We can generalize ϕ, V, and T to: χ2χmax2.
-That is, they are express a proportional of the sample-χ2 to the maximally possible χ2 given the study design.
+That is, they express a proportional of the sample-χ2 to the maximally possible χ2 given the study design.

 These coefficients can also be used for confusion matrices, which are 2-by-2 contingency tables used in assessing machine learning algorithms classification abilities, comparing true outcome classes with the model-predicted outcome class.
 In fact, a popular metric is the Matthews correlation coefficient (MCC) for binary classifiers, which is often presented in terms of true and false positives and negatives, is nothing more than ϕ [13].